- Using NTE TEXpress Lanes

 The State of Texas is the project's owner.
 NTE Mobility Partners has entered into a lease agreement with the state to improve and expand the NTE, as well as operate and maintain it according to rigorous standards set by the state.
 Once the lease ends, TxDOT will resume the operation and maintenance of the roadway.

 Yes.
 The project team is now focused on the reconstruction of I-35W.
 Construction began in 2013 on the northern segment (north of I-820) and in late 2014 on the southern segment (south of I-820).
 The I-35W highway corridor—a major north/south route for commuters and regional, interstate and international trade—will feature fully rebuilt main lanes and frontage roads, along with two new TEXpress Lanes in each direction.
-Phase I, which runs from I-820 north to US 287 and is being built by the Texas Dept. of Transportation, is scheduled for a late 2016 opening.
+Phase I, which runs from I-820 north to US 287 and is being built by the Texas Dept. of Transportation, is scheduled for a summer 2017 opening.
 Phase 2, which runs south of I-820 to downtown Fort Worth, is slated for a fall 2018 opening.
 NTE Mobility Partners will manage both segments of the I-35W corridor and its TEXpress Lanes.

 TEXpress Lanes are tolled express lanes built within a highway corridor that use dynamic, congestion-management pricing to provide extra capacity, efficiently handle more traffic volume, and maintain a minimum speed of 50 mph.